evolution-gaming/typescript-bootcamp/homeworks/12-mobx-mars/readme.md

 - Use mobx.
 You can use create-react-app template for such purpose: `npx create-react-app --template typescript mobx-mars && cd mobx-mars && yarn add mobx mobx-react-lite`
 - Implement:
   - select sols
-  - keep fetched data from nasa api in redux-store
+  - keep fetched data from nasa api in mobx-store
   - add to favourites
   - remove from favourites
 - Define types as much and clear as possible.